 Market risk is driven by risks inherent within the Company's asset and liability portfolio.
-During the reporting period the Market Risk SCR has increased from £19,788k to £22,112k.
-The increase is primarily driven by Spread Risk and Concentration Risk SCR increasing.
-This is offset by decrease in Interest Rate Risk SCR due to increased interest rate hedging.
+During the reporting period the Market Risk SCR has decreased from £22,112k to £21,394k.
+The increase is primarily driven by Spread Risk and Concentration Risk SCR decreasing.